frankwallis/plugin-typescript/README.md

 jspm bundle-sfx src build/build.js
 ```

-To watch the example project and continuously report on type-errors:
+To watch each example project and continuously report on type-errors:
 ```
 gulp flow
 ```